Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 goto(line number) `[basic: goto type: int]`<br>
 Jumps to specified `line number` of the script.
 Line 1 is the first action in your script.<br>
-Any number bellow 1 is treated as 1, any number above your actions count will terminate the script.
+Any number below 1 is treated as 1, any number above your actions count will terminate the script.

 gotoif(line number, condition) `[basic: goto-if type: int, type: bool]`<br>
 Same as a goto() but if your condition is false it continues to the next line instead of jumping to the line number.